guptasamarth200/Doctor_app/README.md

 ## 📖 Overview

-**Doctor App** is a mobile application designed to help users **discover and connect with qualified doctors**, book appointments, and access comprehensive details about doctors' **fees, specialties, and services**.
+**Medi Connect** is a mobile application designed to help users **discover and connect with qualified doctors**, book appointments, and access comprehensive details about doctors' **fees, specialties, and services**.
 Built using **Flutter** for a smooth and responsive UI, and integrated with **Firebase** for real-time database management and cloud functions.

 ## 🚀 Features